varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 <img src="https://c2.staticflickr.com/6/5459/17940797975_cf89ff1b62_o.png" width="560" height="420" alt="small_mltcells_msd_1">

-We can get a better for what is going on if we plot the fits for each respective data set.
+We can get a better understanding for what is going on if we plot the fits for each respective data set.

 <img src="https://c4.staticflickr.com/8/7718/17753204430_b2ec990e5f_o.png" width="560" height="420" alt="small_mltcells_msd_2">

 <img src="https://c1.staticflickr.com/9/8852/17914400446_abee37c2cb_o.png" width="560" height="420" alt="small_mltcells_msd_3">

-As you can see as the number of cells in a group increases so does $\alpha$.
+As you can see as the number of cells in a group increases so does $$\alpha$$.
 So as the number of cells increases diffusion of the group becomes more anomalous.

 Lets see what happens to the diffusion coefficient as the group size changes.

 <img src="https://c4.staticflickr.com/8/7695/17914443806_4e0e2693c1_o.png" width="560" height="420" alt="small_mltcells_diff">

 The overall behavior is that as the group size increases the diffusion coefficient decreases and it seems to be approaching some lower bound.
-So even though $$$\alpha$$ increases this does not lead to faster diffusion for larger groups since the diffusion coefficient decreases.
+So even though $$\alpha$$ increases this does not lead to faster diffusion for larger groups since the diffusion coefficient decreases.

 # Notes on Calculating Diffusion Coefficient and $$\alpha$$